 Written by Heidi Thomas and directed by Euros Lynn for BBC1

 It is not often one gets the chance to make a classic 'who done it' with such a great leading actress as Brenda Blethyn.
 Vera is just that, but it's also a wonderfully conceived show combining terrific characters set in the magnificent and rugged Northumberland landscape.
-Collaborating with the wonderful Thaddeus O'Sulivan, I loved adding a very naturalistic visual language to this Scandinavian feeling series.
+Collaborating with the talented Thaddeus O'Sulivan, I loved adding a very naturalistic visual language to this Scandinavian feeling series.

 Directed by Thaddeus O'Sullivan and written by Marston Bloom for ITV.